Vocals: めらみぽっぷ (Meramipop)

-I think Kokoro is the one performing this whole play, but since she takes on the personas of other characters, I tried to copy their speech patterns as best as I could, and I gave them a distinctive colour.
+I think Kokoro is the one performing this whole play, but since she takes on the personas of other characters, I tried to copy their speech patterns as best as I could.
 Another thing about this song that’s quite neat is the little hints of each character’s theme you hear during their respective sections.
 Of course, you probably won’t notice it the first time you listen until it reaches Nitori’s section.
 Then you’ll want to listen to the song again to see where the others are…

 And then you’ll realise once more that Koishi is missing.
 Well, at least she got her own album this time…

 Though I haven’t listed all of the Diao ye zong-isms here, I tried to account for them in my translation.
 Some are quite standard, such as substituting 感情 (‘kanjou’) with 想い (‘omoi’).

 How do you live those long lives of yours?

 You live without getting answers, though you worry and worry.

 If so, then make your lives bloom like flowers, adorning this moment!

 O, infinite emotions!
 Become flowers!